fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-iii.md

 He hesitated.

 “You’ll have to pray.
-Not because it works.
-But because it’s all that holds the line.”
+Not because you believe - at least not at first.
+Because it changes you.
+It's what holds the line.”

 ---